-I. Each program has an application deadline.

-All healthcare program applicants must attend a mandatory Healthcare Information Session for their chosen program.
-3.

-Please refer to the Program Completion Checklist for your chosen program(s) on our website or contact the Student Advising Center for more information.
+- I. Each program has an application deadline.
+In addition, the applicant must be accepted for admission to WGTC when the Selection File Review Request Form is submitted. - 2.
+All healthcare program applicants must attend a mandatory Healthcare Information Session for their chosen program. - 3.
+Please refer to the Program Completion Checklist for your chosen program(s) on our website or contact the Student Advising Center for more information. - 4.
 Students must submit a Selection File Review Request Form by the application deadline.
 All required documents must be attached to the form by the application deadline.
-Applications submitted without required documents will not be considered in the selection process.

-Non-Georgia residents will be considered in the selection process on a space available basis.
+Applications submitted without required documents will not be considered in the selection process. - 5.
+Non-Georgia residents will be considered in the selection process on a space-available basis.
 They will not be considered if enough qualified Georgia residents apply.
-Please refer to the In-State Resident section of this Catalog for more information regarding residency status.

-- 6. The student may choose two programs on the Selection File Review Request Form if the deadlines are the same and all program requirements are met.

-- 7. The student must be in "good academic standing" with the College.

-- 8. The following courses must be completed within seven years of the program start date, if required for the selection process.
-College transcripts and AP Scores used in the application process must be received before the application deadline.

-- ALHS 1040

-- ALHS 1060

-- ALHS 1090

-- ALHS 1011

-- BIOL 2113 & BIOL 2113L

-- BIOL 2114 & BIOL 2114L
+Please refer to the In-State Resident section of this Catalog for more information regarding residency status. - 6.
+The student may choose two programs on the Selection File Review Request Form if the deadlines are the same and all program requirements are met. - 7.
+The student must be in "good academic standing" with The College. - 8.
+The following courses must be completed within seven years of the program start date, if required for the selection process.
+College transcripts and AP Scores used in the application process must be received before the application deadline. - ALHS 1040 - ALHS 1060 - ALHS 1090 - ALHS 1011 - BIOL 2113 & BIOL 2113L - BIOL 2114 & BIOL 2114L

 - BIOL 2117, BIOL 2117L

 - CHEM 1211 & CHEM 1211L

 - CHEM 1212 & CHEM 1212L

 - CHEM 1151 & CHEM 1151L

 - CHEM 1152 & CHEM 1152L